Tensor-network approach to quantum optical state evolution beyond the Fock basis: Appendix

-Once x is obtained, it is decomposed into two separate tensors.
-This operation is done by reshaping x into a matrix of the appropriate form and applying singular value decomposition (SVD)(Fig.\,\ref{solving_linear_sys}(e)).
+is then solved directly (Fig.~\ref{solving_linear_sys}(c,d)).
+After the local solution is obtained, the optimized two-site tensor is factorized back into MPS form using SVD with the prescribed truncation threshold (Fig.~\ref{solving_linear_sys}(e), for more details see Appendix D).
 Importantly, if all tensors to the left of a given pair are left-normalized and all tensors to the right are right-normalized, then the SVD provides a Schmidt decomposition of the MPS.
-This allows us to properly truncate the smallest singular values while ensuring that the resulting error remains small.
+This allows to properly truncate the smallest singular values while ensuring that the resulting error remains small.
+Sequential optimization of all tensor pairs is called "sweep".
+Sweeping over all neighboring tensor pairs yields an ALS/MALS-type iterative solution of the time-stepping equation \cite{rohrig2025performance, dolgov2014alternating}.

-After computing a new pair of tensors, one of them is fixed while the second and a subsequent tensor are varied.
-In this manner, all tensors in the tensor network are sequentially updated.
-The process of updating all tensors in the network from one edge to another is called sweep.
-To achieve convergence of the algorithm, multiple sweeps are required.
-When updating a pair of tensors in this way, the bond dimension is adjusted automatically.